filesender/filesender/docs/v2.0/admin/configuration/index.md

                work on the next batch of files.
 It may be that the script needs to be improved for larger sites to allow many machines to access and perform these tasks as they can be time consuming depending on the scanner.

+               The expected setup will use virus scanners over https passing the file stream to the scanner and retrieving the results of that scan to store in the database.
+An example program AVProgramURLTest.php is provided that can be installed on a web server and will fail content that contains a bad word which in this case is literally "badword".
+The AVProgramURLTest is provided as an example that can be fleshed out to use other malware scanners as installations wish.

                If you are using the 'url' method then FileSender will post file content to that URL and expect an JSON result indicating the result of the scan.
 For example for a success:
                { "passes": "1", "error": "0", "reason": "clean." }